squidfunk/mkdocs-material/docs/insiders/index.md

 also create a dedicated GitHub account with a yearly billing cycle, which you only use for sponsoring (some sponsors already do that).

-One-time payments are not eligible for Insiders.
+If you have any problems or further questions, don't hesitate to contact me at sponsors@squidfunk.com.
+Note that one-time payments are not eligible for Insiders, but of course, very appreciated.

   [37]: https://docs.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/changing-the-duration-of-your-billing-cycle